leanprover/lean4/doc/make/index.md

 update the stage 0 compiler, which can be done via `make -C stageN update-stage0`.
 `make update-stage0` without `-C` defaults to stage1.

+### Further Bootstrapping Complications

+As written above, changes in meta code in the current stage usually will only affect later stages.
+This is an issue in two specific cases.

+* For *non-builtin* meta code such as `notation`s or `macro`s in `Notation.lean`, we expect changes to affect the current file and all later files of the same stage immediately, just like outside the stdlib.
+To ensure this, we need to build the stage using `-Dinterpreter.prefer_native=false` - otherwise, when executing a macro, the interpreter would notice that there is already a native symbol available for this function and run it instead of the new IR, but the symbol is from the previous stage!

+  To make matters more complicated, while `false` is a reasonable default incurring only minor overhead (`ParserDescr`s and simple macros are cheap to interpret), there are situations where we *need* to set the option to `true`: when the interpreter is executed from the native code of the previous stage, the type of the value it computes must be identical to/ABI-compatible with the type in the previous stage.
+For example, if we add a new parameter to `Macro` or reorder constructors in `ParserDescr`, building the stage with the interpreter will likely fail.
+Thus we need to set `interpreter.prefer_native` to `true` in such cases to "freeze" meta code at their versions in the previous stage; no new meta code should be introduced in this stage.
+Any further stages (e.g. after an `update-stage0`) will then need to be compiled with the flag set to `false` again since they will expect the new signature.

+  For an example, see https://github.com/leanprover/lean4/commit/da4c46370d85add64ef7ca5e7cc4638b62823fbb.

+* For the special case of *quotations*, it is desirable to have changes in built-in parsers affect them immediately: when the changes in the parser become active in the next stage, macros implemented via quotations should generate syntax trees compatible with the new parser, and quotation patterns in macro and elaborators should be able to match syntax created by the new parser and macros.
+Since quotations capture the syntax tree structure during execution of the current stage and turn it into code for the next stage, we need to run the current stage's built-in parsers in quotation via the interpreter for this to work.
+Caveats:
+  * Since interpreting full parsers is not nearly as cheap and we rarely change built-in syntax, this needs to be opted in using `-Dinternal.parseQuotWithCurrentStage=true`.
+  * The parser needs to be reachable via an `import` statement, otherwise the version of the previous stage will silently be used.
+  * Only the parser code (`Parser.fn`) is affected; all metadata such as leading tokens is taken from the previous stage.

+  For an example, see https://github.com/leanprover/lean4/commit/f9dcbbddc48ccab22c7674ba20c5f409823b4cc1#diff-371387aed38bb02bf7761084fd9460e4168ae16d1ffe5de041b47d3ad2d22422
+  (from before the flag defaulted to `false`).

 Development Setup
 -----------------